elisoncrum/piipan/match/docs/orchestrator-match.md

 - Per-state URIs are compiled into a JSON list and saved as an environment variable
 - The orchestrator's system-assigned identity is given an authorized application role (which will be checked by the state API upon receiving requests)

-At runtime, the app requests an authentication token from the state app's Active Directory app registration.
+At runtime, the app requests an authentication token from the state app's Active Directory application object.
 The token is then included as an authorization header (`Authorization: Bearer {token}`) in the request sent to the state API.
+For more detail on this process see [Securing internal APIs](../../docs/securing-internal-apis.md).

 ## Local development

+Local development is achieved by connecting a locally running instance of the orchestrator API to remote instances of the state APIs.
+When running locally, `Startup.cs` conditionally configures the `Piipan.Shared.Autentication.AuthorizedJsonApiClient` dependency to use Azure CLI credentials when obtaining access tokens.
+To make use of this functionality:

+1. Adjust the orchestrator's local configuration by adding `"DEVELOPMENT": "true"` to the `Values` object in `local.settings.json`.
+1. Assign your user account the `StateApi.Query` role for each state the orchestrator queries.
+Assignment can be done using the [`tools/assign-app-role.bash`](../../tools/assign-app-role.bash) script.
+1. Ensure the Azure CLI has been added as an authorized client application to each state API's application object.
+This can be done via the Azure Portal at Azure Active Directory > Application registrations > {State API's application object} > Expose an API > Add a client application and adding the client ID `04b07795-8ddb-461a-bbee-02f9e1bf7b46` (the global identifier for the Azure CLI) with the `user_impersonation` scope.
+A helper script for this action does not yet exist.

+With the orchestrator running locally (`func start` or `dotnet watch msbuild /t:RunFunctions`), any requests to the local endpoint will now use the user account authorized with Azure CLI to obtain access tokens from the state APIs.

 A true local development approach with locally run instances of the per-state APIs and participant records database does not yet exist.

-Until then, local development is limited by the need to authenticate with Active Directory before accessing state APIs.
-The Instance Metadata Service used to retrieve authentication tokens is not available locally.
-There are [potential solutions](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/service-to-service-authentication#local-development-authentication) using the `Microsoft.Azure.Services.AppAuthentication` library.
-None have been implemented at this time.

 ### App deployment